Tips for Optimizing Sleep & Restorative Rest with Dr. Wendy Hurwitz

 Click on this event for more information on the book.

-The book for this meeting is The Other Woman by Hank Phillipi Ryan.
+The book for this meeting is Killers of a Certain Age by Deanna Raybourn.

 A mystery book discussion group meets on the last Thursday of each month at 11:00 am.